A Midsummer Night's Dream: Act 3 Scene 2

+Act 4

 Act 4 Scene 1

 Having achieved his goals, Oberon releases Titania and orders Puck to remove the donkey's head from Bottom.
 The fairies then disappear, and Theseus and Hippolyta arrive on the scene, during an early morning hunt.
 They find the lovers still sleeping in the glade.
 They wake up the lovers and, since Demetrius no longer loves Hermia, Theseus over-rules Egeus's demands and arranges a group wedding.
 The lovers at first believe they are still in a dream and cannot recall what has happened.
 The lovers decide that the night's events must have been a dream, as they walk back to Athens.

 Act 4 Scene 2

 After they exit, Bottom awakes, and he too decides that he must have experienced a dream "past the wit of man".
-At Quince's house, he and his team of actors worry that Bottom has gone missing.
+At Quince's house, Quince and his team of actors worry that Bottom has gone missing.
 Quince laments that Bottom is the only man who can take on the lead role of Pyramus.
-Bottom returns, and the actors get ready to put on "Pyramus and Thisbe".
+Bottom returns and the actors get ready to put on "Pyramus and Thisbe".

-Act 5 Scene 1
+Act 5

-The final scene in the play, Theseus, Hippolyta and the lovers watch the six workmen perform Pyramus and Thisbe in Athens.
-The Mechanical performers are so terrible playing their roles that the guests laugh as if it were meant to be a comedy, and everyone retires to bed.
+In the final scene of the play, Theseus, Hippolyta and the lovers watch the six workmen perform Pyramus and Thisbe in Athens.
+The mechanicals are so terrible at playing their roles that the guests laugh as if it were meant to be a comedy, and everyone retires to bed.
 Afterwards, Oberon, Titania, Puck, and other fairies enter, and bless the house and its occupants with good fortune.
 After all the other characters leave, Puck "restores amends" and suggests that what the audience experienced might just be a dream.